Home > Polymers, Specialty Chemicals & Advanced Materials > Wetsuits Market

 For instance, in earlier 2021, Rip Curl, a leading wetsuit supplier, partnered with TerraCycle, a US-based prominent recycling firm to launch a ’Wetsuit Take Back Recycling Program’ for helping surfers in Australia recycle the surf branded wetsuits across the country.

-Meanwhile, in February 2020, O’Neill released its ‘First Name in the Water’ Campaign, which was a gathering of surf cinematography shots from across all the corners of the world that promotes the sport and in-turn fosters product adoption.
+In addition, in February 2020, another leading wetsuits supplier, O’Neill, launched its ‘First Name in the Water’ Campaign, which is a collection of cinematography shots taken by surfers from different parts of the world that promotes the sport and in-turn fosters product adoption.